arunbear/Mic/README.md

 #### handles => SCALAR

-The scalar is assumed to be a role, and methods provided by the role will be forwarded.
+The scalar is assumed to be a role, and methods provided directly (i.e. not including methods in sub-roles) by the role will be forwarded.

 #### reader => SCALAR